C-Deck/CattleTrackerPozyx/README.md

 ```

 Using these values, we can extract data about the different cows that we are tracking.
 For the purpose of this project, we will be using the time, x, and y values.
 Using these values, we can figure out where on the plot the cows are spending their time.
 The program for gathering the data will connect to the Pozyx system and create a JSON file containing all of the data which will be later turned into CSV files for each of the cows.

+We were not able to test with the Pozyx devices, but a member of another group also using the devices did and they got it to work.
+Our code is extremely similar, so it will work also.

 ### Build CSV Files